 - 38% of all customer complaints are on social media and review sites.
 Restaurants get only 14% of all complaints.
 (Jay Baer, Food Service Magazine)

-What Contributes to Poor Customer Service?
+What Contributes to Poor Restaurant Customer Service?

 Neglecting the fundamentals of running a business

-It can be easy for new and old businesses alike to neglect the fundamentals of running a restaurant.
-Let’s get back to the basics.
-Every restaurant owner should not only have a written system that works, but every employee should follow the system.
-Management should create checklists and ensure they follow them repetitively.
-Checklists should remind team members that bathrooms need to be cleaned multiple times daily, staff should turn music on, open signs should be lit, inventory procedures have checks and balances, and internal operations are followed daily.
+Checklists should remind team members that bathrooms need to be cleaned multiple times daily, staff should turn music on, open signs should be lit, inventory procedures have checks and balances, and internal operations should be followed daily.

 Misunderstanding what customers want and need

-A lot of restaurant owners assume that since they created the restaurant, and customers agree with them when they provide their own opinions, a majority of their customers feel the same way.
 There is power in restaurant surveys.
 The ability to find out what customers want, but may not have been sharing with you, is important.
 When utilizing this data effectively, businesses can increase restaurant customer satisfaction easily.

 Lack of cleanliness